When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 You do the research, you stay really, really close to the consumer and you never stay in the boardroom in your ivory towers.

-So, you get a feel for how many people are Googling keto, how many people are Googling organic, how many people are Googling bars, how many people are Googling low sugar, how many people are Googling low carb, how many people are Googling coconut oil.
+So, you get a feel for how many people are Googling keto, organic, bars, low sugar, low carb, coconut oil, etc.

-SEM specialists take, say 100 words, and of those, you look at all the data on all the words that are being Googled when you brainstorm around what can possibly be important for your product, the bar product.
+SEM specialists take, say 100 words, and of those, you look at all the data on all the words that are being Googled when you brainstorm around what can possibly be important for your product.

 But instead of you, as a marketer, doing all of the expensive concept testing work and focus groups, you can test through SEM.
 You can run SEM ads, where, for example, one is saying, ‘Oh, look at that low sugar.’
 And another is saying, ‘New, keto peanut butter chocolatey.’
 Et cetera, et cetera.